dd32/td-gh-ex/readme.txt

 Catch Kathmandu Theme by Catch Themes team, http://catchthemes.com/

 == About Catch Kathmandu ==
-Catch Themes has come up with a full-fledged Corporate/Blog premium WordPress theme, Catch Kathmandu!
+Catch Kathmandu Theme is a fully responsive theme that looks elegant on any device.
+It is simple, clean and lightweight full-fledge Theme based on HTML5 and CSS3.
 The design is highly customizable and you can tailor the display to your taste with a few easy clicks.
-Based on HTML5 and CSS3, it is a responsive theme which automatically adapts to the screen’s size, regardless of the devices the visitors use.
-It has a large screen layout which elegantly extends to 1280 pixels!
-If you are looking for a clean professional space which accommodates your visuals and yet provides you with ample amount of textual area, Catch Kathmandu is your perfect find.
-Active community at http://catchthemes.com/support-forum/
+If you are looking for a clean professional space, which accommodates your visuals and yet provides you with ample amount of textual area, Catch Kathmandu is your perfect find.
+This theme is widely been used by Photographers, Bloggers, Corporate Houses and Universities.
+Translation ready and currently translated in French and Russian languages.
+Check out Theme Instructions at http://catchthemes.com/theme-instructions/catch-kathmandu/,  Support  at http://catchthemes.com/support/ and Demo at http://catchthemes.com/demo/catch-kathmandu/

 == Tags ==
 black, blue, gray, white, dark,light, one-column, two-columns, left-sidebar, right-sidebar, fixed-layout, fluid-layout, responsive-layout,  custom-background, custom-header, custom-menu, featured-image-header, featured-images, flexible-header, front-page-post-form, full-width-template, post-formats, sticky-post, theme-options, threaded-comments, translation-ready

 == Translation ==
 Catch Kathmandu theme is translation ready.
+Added Translation for French by Rico (Email: postmaster@web-automobile.com) and Sebastian Chamusard (admin78@orange.fr) Added Translation for Russian by XakRu (Email: calvinxakru@gmail.com) and Jose Rainbow (youlold@gmail.com)

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 3, see file license.txt